Skip to content

 Dynamic Talent Bridge charts are available on our BaZi Hero Android and iOS apps.

 Kallas is currently in a Metal Pig (Xin Hai) luck cycle, which is activating her Leadership and Influence Talent Bridge.
 The interaction between Fire, Earth, and Water in this phase enhances her prominence, making her more politically influential than ever.
-The Pig (Hai) contains Water, which theoretically could balance her chart, but because her Fire is overwhelmingly strong, the Water influence is likely minimal.
+The Pig (Hai) contains Water, which, in theory, could balance her Chart; however, because her Fire is overwhelmingly intense, the Water influence is likely minimal.
 Instead, the Metal influence in her luck cycle further sharpens her directness and sense of authority, reinforcing her uncompromising nature.

 Final Thoughts

 This analysis supports the idea that forgiveness—or the lack thereof—can be closely tied to elemental dominance in BaZi.
-Fire-heavy individuals, like Kallas, tend to struggle with letting go, while Water, Wood, and Earth elements often encourage more flexibility and healing.
+Fire-heavy individuals, such as Kallas, tend to struggle with letting go, whereas Water, Wood, and Earth elements often encourage greater flexibility and healing.